$\beta$-SGP: Scaled Gradient Projection with $\beta$-divergence for astronomical image restoration: Discussion

-Image restoration in astronomy was considered to be a luxurious field until an "impossible" mistake of spherical aberration was identified in the primary mirror of the Hubble Space Telescope (HST) in 1990 \citep{2001ISPM...18...11M}.
-Since then, much attention and research have been carried out to develop novel techniques for restoring astronomical images.
-Considering the importance of novel image restoration approaches in astronomy, it is of great interest to experiment with new computationally feasible and practically applicable approaches.
-Undoubtedly, our scientific analyses will be much more reliable if we could eliminate undesired situations such as bad atmospheric conditions and irregular cadences.
-Image restoration serves this purpose instead of removing such affected images from the dataset.

-In this paper, we used a maximum-likelihood approach for single image deconvolution where the PSF is known.
-This work was inspired by the recent advancements in the applications of the Scaled Gradient Projection (SGP) algorithm, which is theoretically and empirically proven to be more efficient than the famous Richardson-Lucy (RL) deconvolution algorithm on a wide range of astronomical images such as nebulae, galaxies, and open star clusters.
+In this paper, we performed single-image deconvolution where the PSF is assumed to be known, with a particular focus on the restoration of stellar shapes.
+This work was primarily inspired by the recent advancements in the applications of the SGP algorithm, which is theoretically and empirically proven to be more efficient than the famous RL deconvolution algorithm on a wide range of astronomical images such as nebulae, galaxies, and open star clusters.
 Due to its effective strategies for improved convergence, SGP has been recently studied extensively to test its plausibility as a possible replacement for RL.